How to Care for Soy Candles

 - Choose the perfect spot for your candle.
 It should sit on a level, fire-resistant surface.

 - Your candle should be lit in a place that is away from drafts—including fans, open windows, air conditioner etc….
-Air movement can interfere with the flame leading to those not-so-pretty smokey marks on the glass and soot in the wax.
+Air movement can interfere with the flame, leading to those not-so-pretty smoky marks on the glass and soot in the wax.

 - For utmost safety, keep it out of reach of children and pets, and never burn on or near anything that can catch fire.